umbralcalc/stochadex/README.md

 You can also design agents to interact with these phenomena by implementing the interfaces which can be found in the `pkg/interactions` package.

-To develop the real-time dashboard, you can start the development server by running `cd ./app && npm run build && cd ..` and view the code in the `app/` directory.
+To develop the real-time dashboard, you can start the development server by running `cd ./app && npm start && cd ..` and view the code in the `app/` directory.
 The dashboard is a React app which is served by the stochadex via a websocket connection.